 Did you know that the average person listens to around 18 hours of music every single week?
 That measures out to around two and a half hours per day, and dozens of individual songs.

 If you feel overwhelmed by your iTunes library (now referred to as Apple Music), you may wonder how you can clean it up so that you have the music and visual appeal that you want.
-Here are some tips for organizing, deleting, and making your music library reflect your personal taste.
+Here are 8 top tips for organizing, deleting, and making your music library reflect your personal taste.

-1. Look for Duplicate Music
+1. Look for Duplicate Music Files

 The first thing you should look for when cleaning out your music library is duplicate music.
 Sometimes you may have purchased a song twice from two different albums, or forgotten that you uploaded it from your personal collection.